-Stud ent F Reque est for Lo eave GECVE INSTITUTE OF AGRICULTURE THE UNIVERSITY OF TENNESS Date of Submission: Class of: Student Name: Date(s) of Absence: me or hours of absence Class/Rotation to be missed: Reason for absence: Copy Lab Safety Coordinator on ema If traveling outside of school/resider protocols in place.
-Contact Lab Safety nce area , remem ber to follow a ny COVIE - Clinici an/Fac culty/A dmin Use O nly Does this absence require a quarantine?
-Yes 🗆 No 🗆 To be determi ined 🗆 Does this absence need to be made up?
-Yes 🗆 No 🗆 To be determi ned 🗆 Vacation / off block Clinical externship Other Make-up date(s) & description o f requirer nents to n nake up: Approvals Cou inator or supervi ors, as applicable - i an/pathologist mostic Skills instructors) Assi stant or As ssociate Dean Original : Office of Academic and Student A Copy : Student file ffairs; Lab Safety Co ordinator
+Date of Submission: Class of:

+Student Name: Date(s) of Absence:

+Include time or hours of absence

+Class/Rotation to be missed:

+Reason for absence:

+Copy Lab Safety Coordinator on ema ailed reg uest forn m: arobino@ut k.edu

+If traveling outside of school/reside

+protocols in place.
+Contact Lab Safety Coordin ator if yo ou have any qu estions: arobino@utk.edu

+Clinician/Faculty/Admin Use Only

+Does this absence require a quarantine?
+Yes □ No □ To be determ ined □

+Does this absence need to be made up?
+Yes □ No □ To be determ ined □

+If yes, will the make-up occur during (facul ty, please describe):

+☐ Vacation / off block

+☐ Clinical externship

+☐ Other

+Make-up date(s) & description of of requirer ments to m nake up:

+and up date(e) at decemperation ар.

+Approvals

+Sign atures of:

+Cou Course coordinator or supervising clinician/pathologist

+Oth Other Instructors, as applicable (e.g. Diagnostic Skills instructors)

+A

+Assi stant or As ssociate Dean

+Original: Office of Academic and Student A \ffairs: Lah Safety Co ordinator

+Copy: Student file .
+Januty Co 5. dillideo!

+Revised 3/22/2023

-Revised 3/22/2023 UNIVERSITY OF TENNESSEE COLLEGE OF VETERINARY MEDICINE
+UNIVERSITY OF TENNESSEE COLLEGE OF VETERINARY MEDICINE

-INSTITUTE OF AGRICULTURE Student Incident Report Not to be used for automobile accidents or vorker's compensation claim reporting.
-(Student Name) Nature of Occurence: Injury Property Secu (Date of Occurrence) (Time of Occurrence) Occurrence Details Location of Occurrence: Bldg Name: Description of Occurrence: (Occurrence) Applicable PPE Worn? nce = The event or condition that could or did cause injury or prop] Yes Avoided?
-No Yes (Discuss solutions with Lab Sa Persons Injured and/or Whom Sus 1) tained Property Damage: Complete if Injury, Exposure, or Property Damage Occurred njury, posure, or operty Professional Medical Treatment Required: No Yes Facility: or operty amage Nature of Injury or Exposure; Body Part Affected: Witnesses: (Address) (Telephone) Reporting Details Occurrence Reported To: UT Campus Police Local Po Other Additional Comments: Supervisor Details Supervisor Comments: (Signature of Supervisor) (Supervisor Email Address) (Signature of Student) Office: UTCVM, PH: (865) 2 Submit To: Laboratory Safety Coordinator Office: UTCVM, Room A106B PH: (865) 221-0055 Email: arobino@utk.edu
+Student Incident Report

+Not to be used for automobile accidents or worker's compensation claim reporting.

+(Student Name) (Date of Occurrence) (Time of Occu rmence) (Date of Report)

+Nature of Occurence:

+Occurrence ☐Injury ☐Property ☐Security ☐Unsafe Condition ☐Near M iss Other

+Occurrence Details Location of Occurrence: D#-

+Bldg Name:

+Address:

+Description of Occurrence: (Occurrence = Th e event or condition that could or did cause injury or property damage)

+Applicable PPE Worn? □ N/A □ No □ Yes

+Applicable PPE Worn?
+N/A No Yes

+on an east of the same of the

+Persons Injured and/or Whom Sustained 1)

+2)

+Complete if 3) (Name) (Street Addi ess, City, State, Zip) (Email Ad dress) (Relationship to University)

+Injury, Professional Medical Treatment Required : ☐ No ☐ Yes Facility:

+Exposure, or Nature of Injury or Exposure; Body Part # Affected:

+Property Damage mecteu.

+Occurred Property Damaged: (Description of Damage)

+Mitnesses

+Witnesses:

+(Name) (Address) (Telephone)

+Occurrence Reported To:

+Reporting UT Campus Police Local Police UTCVM Laboratory Safety Co ordinator

+Details Other

+Additional Comments:

+Supervisor Comments:

+Supervisor Details

+(Signature of Supervisor) (Supervisor Email Ac hdress)

+(alignments of order than)

+tory Safety Coordinator e: UTCVM, Room A106B

+(Signature of Student) PH: (865) 221-0055

+Email: arobino@utk.edu